gopalsarkar-dev/fs-prepsage/README.md

-## PrepSagr
+## 🧠 Project Thought Process – PrepSagr

-PrepSagr is a smart learning platform designed to help users prepare for technical interviews, and skill development.
+When starting PrepSagr, the main goal was to build a smart learning platform that helps users prepare for technical interviews and skill development.

-PrepSagr is a Full-Stack project built on Monolithic Architecture for simplicity and user-friendly interface.
+“I chose Monolithic Architecture because it keeps everything simple at the beginning."

-✅ Monolithic Architecture, meaning both the frontend and backend are developed and deployed as a single codebase within one project repository.
+This means both the frontend (UI) and the backend (server + database) live inside one single codebase.

+Why? 👉 Because it keeps everything simple, easy to manage, and faster to develop at the early stage.

+The thought process was:

+Start small, grow later → At First, focus on getting the basics (auth system, routes, UI) working.

+Single codebase → Easier to maintain and deploy without worrying about multiple services.

+My-first approach → Build features step by step, always keeping in mind what the user needs most (signup, signin, secure routes, learning resources).

+Scalability later → Right now, simplicity is more important.
+Later, if the platform grows, I can break it into microservices.

+📈 Current Project Progress (55%)

+✅ Basic setup is complete.

+✅ User Signup, Signin, and Signout are working.

+✅ Protected routes are added so only logged-in users can access certain pages. without login user can access reading only.

+Next steps → user post, view, and content management features.

 ## Getting Started